TannaciousXP/spotify-search/prompt.md

   We serve the same ad for ease on the tracks associated with their popularity to see which group ads will get the most clicks.

-  hypothesis: Group 1 will have the most clicks on the ad because their are most users playing those certain tracks;
+  hypothesis: Group 1 will have the most clicks on the ad because have the most users playing those certain tracks;

   ```

   c) Assuming the test is successful, describe how you would scale the channel to better target users overtime.

   ```
-  Assuming the the hypothesis is correct, we now know that the highest rated albums and track yields the best ROI;
+  Assuming the the hypothesis is correct, we now know that the highest rated albums and tracks yields the best ROI;

   Ways we can scale and better target users overtime.
   - Do some market research on what songs are normally enjoyed with ease products and serve the ads on those genres and popular songs

   - Only serve ads on the location of the spotify marketing channel that ease is located in to save cost on ads
-    * if possible find out the user age, and if we can somehow know the user age, we can only serve the ads to the users that are 18+ to further cut cost
+    * if possible find out the user age, and if we can somehow know the user age, we can only serve the ads to the users that are 18+ (or the legal age) to further cut cost

   - If possible we can contact the artists and use some marketing budget to see if they can be an influencer for ease and have ease associated with the artist to piggyback off their reputation.